Fireflies in the Garden: Plot

 English professor Charles and his son Michael, a successful author, have always had a strained relationship, with each pushing the other away.
 On a boyhood road trip, young Michael claims to have lost his glasses, knowing he has them in his pocket.
 Charles makes him walk home in the rain as punishment.
 The rule breaking and tit-for-tat continues over the years.
 Jane, the much younger sister of Charles's wife, Lisa, stays with them while Lisa is expecting.
 The baby "boy" later turns out to be a girl, Ryne.
 Jane has been close with Michael since childhood and sides with him against Charles.

 Michael embarrasses Charles in front of the latter's colleagues by falsely claiming to have written Fireflies in the Garden, a poem by Robert Frost.
 Charles orders him to hold his weighted arms out horizontally as punishment.
 Jane later feeds Michael when he's unable to lift his aching arms.
 The conflicts build until Michael intervenes in a quarrel between his parents and forces Charles to the ground.

 In present day, Ryne, now a college senior, picks up Michael at the airport.
 While Charles and Lisa drive to Jane's house for a party to celebrate Lisa's college graduation, Charles swerves to avoid hitting Christopher, Jane's son.
 The car hits a telephone pole, killing Lisa and severely injuring Charles.

 Michael attempts to comfort Christopher and Leslie, Jane's daughter, by telling them Jane was his best friend before she was their mother.
 He takes them fishing with firecrackers, as he had with Jane growing up.
 He prompts them to lie to their mother about this.
 Jane chastises him lovingly after finding out, while Charles chastises him angrily.
 Things worsen when Michael has noisy sex with Kelly, his alcoholic ex-wife, who is there for the funeral.

 Michael sees Christopher running off through a field and assures the latter he is not to blame for Lisa's death.
 Christopher insists on walking home alone after their talk, but disappears for several hours.
 Jane blames Michael, who deduces Christopher is at Lisa's grave.
 Michael discovers Lisa had been having an affair with her professor Addison and planning to leave Charles after graduation.
-Jane learns that Kelly is pregnant and newly sober and that Michael doesn't know.

 Michael uses the title of the Frost poem as the title of his book about his childhood.
-The book contains revelations of sexual misconduct between Charles and one of his students during Lisa's pregnancy, Charles's grief over Lisa's death, Michael's joy over impending fatherhood, the happiness captured in a rare home movie of pregnant Lisa and Charles, and Jane helping Charles and Michael reconcile.
 No longer wanting to hurt his father, Michael destroys his manuscript.

-Michael and Kelly reconcile and announce her pregnancy to the family before leaving.
-While discussing baby names with Ryne and Kelly, Michael mentions he likes "Max", the name Lisa had intended for Ryne.